jiechenmc/shr-scraper-ultimate/README.md

 # shr-scraper-ultimate
-scraper for all of shr's data
+AIM to scrape all of shr's Global Ranking data

-Original was written in Puppeteer but I'm a Playwright guy now
+<p>Original was written in Puppeteer but I'm a Playwright guy now</p>